nathanziarek/nathanziarek.github.io/_posts/2015-05-20-tv-interfaces.md

 ---
 layout: article
 title: Building a Better TV Experience
-excerpt: Four interactions I'd like to see for a better TV Experience.
+snippet: Four interactions I'd like to see for a better TV Experience.
 permalink: building-better-tv-interfaces
 published: true
 author: Nathan Ziarek